Cookbook

 The operator input.harbor allows you to receive a source stream directly inside a running liquidsoap.

-It starts a listening server on where any Icecast2-compatible source client can connect.
-When a source is connected, its input if fed to the corresponding source in the script, which becomes available.
+It starts a listening server where any Icecast2-compatible source client can connect.
+When a source connects, its input is fed to the corresponding source in the script, which becomes available.

 This can be very useful to relay a live stream without polling the Icecast server for it.